Fon people: Society and culture

 The silk-cotton dress of Fon people's royalty or noble (Islamic style) and scepter.

 The Fon people are traditionally settled farmers, growing cassava, corn and yams as staples.
 The men prepare the fields, women tend and harvest the crop.
 Hunting and fishing are other sources of food, while some members of the Fon society make pottery, weave clothes and produce metal utensils.
 Among the cash crops, palm oil plantations are common in Fon people's region.
 The Fon culture is patrilineal and allows polygyny and divorce.
 A man with multiple wives usually lived in a compound with each wife and her children occupying a separate hut.
 A collection of compounds formed a village, usually headed by a hereditary chief.
 In contemporary times, traditional patrilineal clan-based living and associated practices are uncommon.

 Funerals and death anniversaries to remember their loved ones are important events, including drumming and dancing as a form of mourning and celebrating their start of life as a spirit by the one who died, can last for days.

 The Fon culture incorporated culture and shared ideas with ethnic groups that have been their historical neighbors.
 Many of their practices are found among Yoruba people, Akan people, Ewe people and others.

 Dahomey Amazons

 A notable part of the Fon people's society was their use of female soldiers in combat roles over some two centuries.
 Over 3,000 women trained and served as regular warriors to protect the Fon and to expand its reach.
 The women warrior's brigade was led by a woman.

 Given the oral tradition of Fon people, when women joined as warriors in Fon society is unclear.
 The earliest European records, such as those of Jean-Pierre Thibault, suggest that the tradition dates back to the early 18th century or even earlier.
 These gender roles were foreign to the European travellers, and early fictional stories in European media are considered unreliable by many scholars.

+Sexuality

+Same sex relationship between woman and woman were common amongst the fon people.